The Monsoon Oracle

 The Monsoon Oracle is a 2013 documentary film directed by Shrenik Rao.

 Synopsis

 The Monsoon Oracle is an intimate portrayal of the central festival of Telangana, called Bonalu.
 It narrates stories of women and men who dedicate their lives to enacting the roles the Hindu goddess Mahankali's oracles and to the role of Pothuraju, the goddess's whip wielding brother.

-It presents an insight into extraordinary ritualistic practices that are performed every year in India in the hope of a bountiful Monsoon and explores the emotional and psychological dimensions of these annual role enactments.
+It presents an insight into ritualistic practices that are performed every year in India in the hope of a bountiful Monsoon and explores the emotional and psychological dimensions of these annual role enactments.
 Their stories reveal the relationship between the effective charge of a religious crowd and an extreme form of animal sacrifice.

 The Film also delves into themes of modernization, commercialization, and politicization of religion in modern India.
 The dialogue in the film takes place in TelanganaTelugu with English subtitles.
 The narration is in English.